adsnape/EZDialler/README.md

 | `CALL_PHONE` | Place calls directly without opening the dialler |

 Both are requested at runtime with clear rationale dialogs.

+## Issues
+1. The images disappear after a whatsApp call